VERA-OBIERO/JavaScript-Toy-Problems-Phase-1/README.md

 ## Phase 1 Week 1 Code Challenge : TOY PROBLEMS
 This repository contains three solutions to three challenges which have been written in JavaScript.
+To test these solutions, use a JavaScript compiler e.g https://www.programiz.com/javascript/online-compiler/ or the Google console to test the solutions.

 ## Author
 -Vera O.